Want to hire Joni for your indie publishing project?

-Joni approaches illustration by first answering the question: “why not just use a photo”?
+Joni approaches illustration by first asking the question: "'How is my illustration stronger than just using a photo?"
 Through her art she hopes to teach or illuminate a moment in time that exists just beyond “reality”, to focus on an emotion or an event that cannot be captured in any other media.
 She loves to build her images out of paper because it both pushes and limits the stories she is able to tell, and she is constantly surprised by what she can create.

 Joni was raised in Calgary, Canada, and currently resides in Arizona.
 Being Canadian is a huge part of who she is, it is manifest in her heart and personality.
 Joni has a quiet, gentle humor partnered with a little touch of cynicism/sarcasm, yet is always mindful of the beautiful mosaic of human experiences which surround us.